Luxury Ski Chalets Italy

 Eating & Drinking In Italy

-Whilst many luxury resorts offer the convenience of a luxury catered chalet in Italy, you may be looking for the flexibility of a luxury self-catered chalet which gives the option to explore the local cuisine.
-One resort that stands out above the rest for it’s high standard of restaurants is Alta Badia.
+Whilst many luxury resorts offer the convenience of a luxury catered chalet in Italy, you may be looking for the flexibility of a self-catered chalet which gives the option to explore the local cuisine.
+One resort that stands out above the rest for its high standard of restaurants is Alta Badia.
 Alta Badia is extremely proud of its gastronomic scene with four Michelin-stars within a 15 km area; three stars for Norbert Niederkofler from the St. Hubertus restaurant at Hotel Rosa Alpina in San Cassiano and one star for Nicola Laera from the La Stüa de Michil restaurant in Hotel La Perla, Corvara.

 There are also some superb restaurants serving delicious local Ladin cuisine.
 I Tabla is just one example; serving hearty plates of homemade dumplings, barley soup and polenta with sausage, this is Ladin cuisine at its best.
 At Piz Boe Alpine Lounge, you have a choice between a formal à la carte menu served in an elegant dining room, or a choice of traditional flavours such as polenta, pasta or gnocchi in a self-service area.
 Another favourite for local dishes is Maso Runch in the rustic village of Badia.
 For impressive views try Utia Las Vegas and for the best pizza, Fornella in Corvara is a must.